akleemans/repeat/readme.md

 The basic idea is to write your own scripts with a sequence of actions (= clicks and waiting).
 You can then specify the programm how many times to execute your script.
 An example for a script can be found in *sample.do*, but at the next section there's a small example too.

-It can be used for tasks which are exactly repeated each time, and I use it for putting emails in our order system at work (I'm lazy).
+It can be used for tasks which are repeated exactly the same each time, and I use it for putting emails in our order system at work (I'm lazy).

 ## Commands ##